-Copyright © 2019 Telestream, LLC.
-All rights reserved worldwide.
-No part of this publication may be reproduced, transmitted, transcribed, altered, or translated into any languages without the written permission of Telestream.
+Copyright © 2022 Telestream, LLC and its Affiliates.
+All rights reserved.
+No part of this publication may be reproduced, transmitted, transcribed, altered, or translated into any languages without written permission of Telestream, LLC.
 Information and specifications in this document are subject to change without notice and do not represent a commitment on the part of Telestream.
+Specifications subject to change without notice.

-Telestream.
-Telestream, CaptionMaker, Episode, Flip4Mac, FlipFactory, Flip Player, Gameshow, GraphicsFactory, Lightspeed, MetaFlip, Post Producer, ScreenFlow, Split-and-Stitch, Switch, Tempo, TrafficManager, Vantage, VOD Producer and Wirecast, are registered trademarks and Cricket, e-Captioning, iQ, iVMS, iVMS ASM, Inspector, MacCaption, Pipeline, Vidchecker, and Surveyor are trademarks of Telestream, LLC.
+Telestream, CaptionMaker, Cerify, DIVA, Episode, Flip4Mac, FlipFactory, Flip Player, GraphicsFactory, Kumulate, Lightspeed, MetaFlip, Post Producer, ScreenFlow, Switch, Tempo, TrafficManager, Vantage, VOD Producer, and Wirecast are registered trademarks and Aurora, ContentAgent, Cricket, e-Captioning, Inspector, iQ, iVMS, iVMS ASM, MacCaption, Pipeline, Sentry, Surveyor, Vantage Cloud Port,

+CaptureVU, FlexVU, PRISM, Sentry, Stay Genlock, Aurora, and Vidchecker are trademarks of Telestream, LLC and its Affiliates.
 All other trademarks are the property of their respective owners.